Shark Island In Koh Tao, Thailand

 Shark Island is located a short distance from the south east side of Koh Tao island.

 The good news is that you can take a kayak out to Shark Island and get a closer look!
-The best place to start from is Sai Daeng Beach since it’s closest — less than 1/2 mile (only about 0.6 km).
+The best place to start from is Sai Daeng Beach since it’s closest — only about 0.6 kilometers (less than 1/2 mile).

 Kayaks and snorkel sets can be rented at Sai Daeng, and paddling out is pretty easy on a calm day (only takes about 15 minutes).